 Providing intelligence, evaluation and research across a range of sexual and reproductive health related topics to support policy and service planning.

-The Centre for Public Health provides enhanced HIV surveillance for the North West of England, by means of annual reports and an interactive online primary care trust and local authority database.
+Public Health Institute provides enhanced HIV surveillance for the North West of England, by means of annual reports and an interactive online primary care trust and local authority database.
 This intelligence along with interactive tools, themed intelligence work and specific data requests is used to plan HIV services and prevention work across the North West of England.

 Sexual and reproductive health Case Studies